tryfabric/notion-github-action/README.md

 6. Add the Database's ID as a repository secret for your GitHub repository.
 Set the `Name` to `NOTION_DATABASE` and the `Value` to the id of your Database.

+7. Add a Github [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) as a repository secret for your GitHub repository.
+Set the `Name` to `GITHUB_TOKEN` and the `Value` to the personal access token.

-7. In your GitHub repository, create a GitHub workflow file at the path `.github/workflows/issues-notion-sync.yml`.
+8. In your GitHub repository, create a GitHub workflow file at the path `.github/workflows/issues-notion-sync.yml`.

 ```yaml
 name: Notion Job